 CHPW works to make every member feel welcome and respected.

 Community Health Plan of Washington embraces Culturally and Linguistically Appropriate Services (CLAS) standards.
-CLAS helps health care providers and plans ensure that everyone has equal access to care regardless of race, ethnicity, gender, or orientation.
+CLAS helps health care providers and plans ensure that everyone has equal access to care regardless of race, ethnicity, language, gender, or orientation.
 CLAS is all about respecting the whole person and responding to unique needs and preferences.
 Here's how CHPW works to meet the diverse cultural needs of our members.

-We are committed to cultural understanding from top to bottom.
+We are committed to cultural understanding.

 We make it easy to get language assistance.